firehol/blocklist-ipsets/README-EDIT.md

 ### Adding the ipsets in your firehol.conf

-I use something like this.
-Keep in mind that you have to have the `whitelist` ipset created before all these. iptables will log each match, together with the name of the ipset that matched the packet.
+I use something like this:

 ```sh
 	# our wan interface